nicoespeon/talk-how-to-change-untested-code/speaker-notes.md

 Our codebase is 3 major repos, 8 years old.
 Most of the code, someone else wrote it then left the company.
 How do we keep moving on fast?

 This talk won't be enough.
-I recommend you to read these books: WEWLC & Refactoring.
+I recommend you to read these books: Working Effectively with Legacy Code & Refactoring.

 Then, go on understandlegacycode.com.
 I'm writing a lot about that.
 You'll find out more.